PEESEgroup/PFAS-data-center/README.md

 Each cooling result covers five strategies and two cooling phases.
 Impacts are added only within the same indicator.
 End-of-quarter stocks are not summed as cumulative consumption.

-## Interpretation

-The demo illustrates module interfaces and conservation of mass.
-Fixed rack performance, fixed service life, constant cooling shares, and simple usable-recovery fractions replace the detailed assumptions in the research model.
-Uncertainty analysis, detailed retrofits, electricity-background scenarios, and manuscript figures are outside this initial release.

-The burden boundary includes coolant supply, retirement treatment, recovery processing, and **cooling electricity only**.
-IT electricity is reported separately and is not included in burden totals.
-Air-cooling overhead, hardware production/disposal impacts, and direct characterization of coolant losses are omitted.
-Losses are recorded as mass leaving the system; the synthetic HTC factors are not a model of PFAS exposure or fate.
-Fluid remaining in equipment or recovery storage at the final quarter is retained as inventory, with no terminal disposal assumption.

-All reported impacts are illustrative and should not be interpreted as research estimates or technology rankings.

 ## Checks